savannaelbey/responsiveWebApp/README.md

 # Project
-This project is a responsive e-commerce web app that is easy to view on any device/screen size with a number of implemented features to improve user experience.
+This project is a responsive e-commerce web app that is easy to view on any device/screen size with a number of implemented features.